 Autism Family Support Oxfordshire use understanding, expertise, and a lot of fun and care to support the development and wellbeing of children and young adults on the autism spectrum, and their families.

-The DAS offers specialist AS mentoring scheme and other study support services for AS students including an employment initiative with university careers service.
+The DAS offers a specialist AS mentoring scheme and other study support services for AS students including an employment initiative with university careers service.

 Children, Challenging Behaviours, Self-Care Skills, Parent Training, ABA Supervision, Positive Behavioural Supports

 The most recent seminar 'Sleep and Autism' took place in the Department of Psychiatry at the Warneford site.